thiagokokada/nix-alien/README.md

 positional arguments:
-  program               Program to run args                  Arguments to be passed to the program
+  program               Program to run ellipsis              Arguments to be passed to the program

 optional arguments:
   -h, --help            show this help message and exit